• RG Home

 July 6, 2015: Thanks, Sheldon Lee Compton, for the mention on the dang slick blog, Bent Country.

-Here is a biographical sketch Robert Gipe wrote for Still, the online journal that serialized the first six chapters of Trampoline: I was born in North Carolina in 1963 and was raised in Kingsport, Tennessee, a child of the Tennessee Eastman Company, Pals Sudden Service, and the voice of the Vols, John Ward.
+I was born in North Carolina in 1963 and was raised in Kingsport, Tennessee, a child of the Tennessee Eastman Company, Pals Sudden Service, and the voice of the Vols, John Ward.
 My dad was a warehouse supervisor and my mom a registered nurse.
 I went to college at Wake Forest University in Winston-Salem, North Carolina where I was a DJ for a student radio station I helped start.
 I went to graduate school at the University of Massachusetts at Amherst and got a masters in American Studies.
 I worked as a pickle packer, a forklift driver, and eventually landed a job as marketing and educational services director for Appalshop in Whitesburg, Kentucky in 1989.
 At Appalshop I worked with public schoolteachers on arts and education projects.
 From 1997 to 2018, I was the director of the Appalachian Program at Southeast Kentucky Community & Technical College in Cumberland, Kentucky.
 I am one of the producers of Higher Ground, a series of community musical dramas based on oral histories and grounded in discussion of local issues.
 I am also a faculty coordinator of the Crawdad student arts series.
-I have had fiction published in Appalachian Heritage and have attended the Appalachian Writers Workshop in Hindman since 2006.
+My first published fiction was in Appalachian Heritage and have attended the Appalachian Writers Workshop in Hindman since 2006.

-Amy Tipton Cortner wrote one of my favorite reviews of Trampoline.
+February 2016.
+Amy Tipton Cortner wrote one of RG's favorite reviews of Trampoline.
 It's called "The Recalcitrant Redemption of Dawn Jewell."
 It appeared in the Fall 2015/Winter 2016 issue of the beloved Appalachian Journal.
 I believe one can read it here.

 In the fall of 2017, Kris Truelson invited RG to tell stories about cheese on the Farm and Family Fun Time old time radio show on the station of the Birthplace of Country music in Bristol, TN.
 Here is a link to a recording of that show.
 The RG part starts about 17 minutes into it.